D-Mfon/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group changes the group owner to school for the file hello.
+0-iam_betty switches the current user to the user betty.